TransparencyToolkit/Test-Data/dev_planning_docs/backend_features.md

 - [ ] Support uploading of CSV and JSONs with homogenous fields
 - [ ] Generate data source spec from fields
-- [ ] Add a function for creating data source spec on DocManager- also good for the generation of specs in the project/account manager later on
+- [ ] Add a function for creating data source spec on DocManager- also good for the generation of specs in the project/account manager later on.
+Includes associating the spec with the project.

 ### Misc Changes
 - [ ] Improve PDF OCR performance- maybe look into additional OCR methods